-Whether you're new to commercialization or an experienced entrepreneur, this guide is a quick and easy way to access the most useful resources the library has to offer, including market research, journals, books, toolkits, and information on financing and business plans.
+Whether you're new to startups or an experienced entrepreneur, this guide is a path to the most useful resources the library has to offer, including market research, journals, books, toolkits, and information on financing and business plans.

 If you have questions about these resources, or about your research in general, please get in touch.
 We love to hear about your ventures!

 Book a 30 minute online research consultation with a market research specialist, provided over Zoom videoconferencing.

 Sign up for the Entrepreneurship newsletter.
 This is a (mostly) monthly entrepreneurship information digest for what's happening around the University of Toronto Library, the greater University, and broader startup community.

 We offer a robust series of virtual workshops for startups, updated in our workshops guide.